 - Walking is a form of aerobic exercise that most of us can fit easily into our lives, and in an Asthma UK survey, 69 per cent of people with asthma told us they enjoy walking as a form of exercise.
 A pedometer is a small device that counts your steps; use one to see how many steps you achieve in a day.
 To up your count, opt to walk instead of using the car or public transport.

 - Badminton or table tennis usually involve less running around than other racket sports like tennis or squash.

 - Team sports such as cricket, netball or rounders give you time to rest in between bursts of activity.

 - Swimming is a good all-round exercise, and can be particularly good for people with asthma.
-Be aware that chlorine used in pools may be a trigger for some people with asthma though.
+In fact, in an Asthma UK survey, 37 per cent of people with asthma told us they enjoy swimming regularly.
+If you’re thinking about starting swimming, just remember that chlorine used in pools can trigger some people’s asthma.

 - Yoga, Pilates or T'ai chi - choose a beginner’s class which will allow you to go at your own pace.

 If you haven't been active for a while, take time to slowly build up your stamina.

 Most people with asthma, as long as they’re taking their preventer medicines every day as prescribed, and they’re feeling well with their asthma, won’t have any problems exercising.